White Identity: A Review Essay

 Jared Taylor sees things differently.
 He finds it hard to believe that a group that makes up less than 3 percent of America’s total population can exercise decisive influence. […]

-To read more, subscribe now and download all four issues not yet public including the conclusion of the above review.
+To read digital issues, subscribe now and download issues not yet public including the conclusion of the above review.